AdamSobieski/Argumentation/README.md

 A number of templating systems, e.g., [Handlebars](https://handlebarsjs.com/), [Liquid](https://liquidjs.com/), and [Jinja](https://jinja.palletsprojects.com/en/stable/), could be explored with respect to the computational representation of argument.
 Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.

-With solutions for knowledge-graph templating, the expressiveness of knowledge-graph-based approaches to representing argument could equal the expressiveness of the markup-based approach indicated in example 1.
-Knowledge-graph-based representations of argument would be able to refer to those reusable argument templates used to generate them (see also: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/)).
+There are also knowledge-graph templates to consider.
+For instance: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/).

-Advanced topics in argument templating include interactive templates and agentic templates.
-Interactive templates are templates with accompanying forms or questionnaires which end-users or artificial-intelligence agents would complete to produce output, in this case arguments.
+Advanced topics in templating include interactive templates and agentic templates.
+Interactive templates are templates with accompanying forms or questionnaires which end-users or artificial-intelligence agents would complete to produce outputs, e.g., arguments.
 Agentic templates would resemble scripts, including [prompts](https://en.wikipedia.org/wiki/Prompt_engineering), for artificial-intelligence systems to contextually produce natural-language arguments with accompanying structured knowledge.

 ### JavaScript Object Notation